 We all know the benefits of taking a vacation…bonding time with loved ones, the opportunity to explore new places and try new things, and of course, catching up on some well-deserved and necessary R&R.

 But with vacationing comes a challenge: How can you truly relax if you have to spend a small fortune to do so?

 Breathe, and consider these 5 money-saving strategies from Squeeze.

 1.)
 Be flexible

 Think fast.
 When do most people go to the Bahamas?
 Winter, right?
 How about Europe?
 Summer, of course!
 So if you’re willing to take a summer cruise to the Caribbean or a winter holiday in Paris, you’re going to save a lot of money and still have a wonderful time.
-But flexibility is more than about seasons…if you are open to flying mid-week…if you are willing to either plan far ahead or take advantage of a last-minute deal…or if you would consider a less popular destination than the masses, you can save hundreds to thousands of dollars and avoid the crowds.
+But flexibility is about more than considering when it's high tourist season.
+Are you open to flying mid-week?
+Are you are willing to either plan far ahead or take advantage of a last-minute deal?
+Would consider a less popular destination than the masses, you can save hundreds to thousands of dollars and avoid the crowds.

 Sign on with some credit cards and you’ll get, say, a free newspaper subscription or a cool duffle bag.
 But sign up with an airline credit card and you’ll get bonus miles…sometimes, thousands of them!
 Add to that the miles you’ll earn for using that credit card as often as possible and you’re likely to score a low cost or even free round-trip flight for you and your family each year.
 When it comes to hotels, we recommend you think outside the, um, boxed room you’ll get at a big hotel chain.
 Small, independent hotels, or renting someone’s space via airbnb.com are usually roomier, more hospitable options, and considerably less money.